poe-platform/fastapi_poe/docs/api_reference.md

 ### `PoeBot.on_reaction_with_context`

-Override this to record reaction from the user.
-This also includes the request context information.
+Override this to record a reaction from the user.
+This also includes the request context.

 #### Parameters:
 - `reaction_request` (`ReportReactionRequest`): An object representing a reaction request